clarklindev/microservices-stephengrider-with-node-and-react/README.md

   - note: load balancer is outside the cluster
 - ingress / ingress controller
   ![ingress controller](exercise_files/udemy-docker-section04-89-ingress-controller.png)
-  - pod with set of routing rules to distribute traffic to other services -> pods
+  - ingress -> pod with set of routing rules to distribute traffic to other services -> pods

 ### 90. Ingress Nginx Installation Info